hdr services

 A diagnosis of PAD indicates that you are at risk not only for mobility problems but also for heart attack and stroke.
 Here is what you need to do to reduce your risk:

 -Don’t smoke.
-Quitting smoking can reduce the risk for PAD by 60 percent within 10 years.
+Quitting smoking can reduce the risk of PAD by 60% within 10 years.

 -Manage chronic conditions.
 Manage the conditions that contribute to PAD such as diabetes, high cholesterol and high blood pressure.